Surat-96/Surat-96/README.md

 ![chrome_dino](chrome_dino.gif)

 ***About me:***
+- 😛 Now, working at AssistX Enterprise as an AI Developer.
-- 😛 Now, working as a Freelancer Data Scientist.
+- 😀 I worked at Freelancer as a Data Scientist.
-- 😊 I worked on DS Group as a Data Scientist.
+- 😁 I worked on DS Group as a Data Scientist.
+- 😄 I worked at ExcelDots as a Data Scientist Trainee.
+- 😃 I worked at ExcelDots as a Data Scientist Trainee.
 - 🔭 My highest education qualification M.Tech in A.I from Maulana Abul Kalam Azad University of Technology, Kolkata.
 - 📚 Learning everyday, currently improving my **Computer Vision**, **Large Language Model**, **Machine Learning**, **Deep Learning**, **Data Science** skills.
 - 🤝 I’m looking to collaborate on **Computer Vision**, **Large Language Model**, **Deep Learning**, and **Machine Learning** projects.